code0x378/graalvm-app/README.md

-# Graalvm Test Project
+# Javalin Graalvm Test Project

-The following assumes GraalVM is setup and in the path.
+The following assumes GraalVM is set up and in the path.
+Make sure you have the `native-image` command available.
+You can check this by running `native-image --version`.
+Run `gu install native-image` if it is not available.

 1. Create a shadow jar via gradle task